itsabubakarshf/dev-portfolio/README.md

-# dev-portfolio
 A minimal, elegant and creative portfolio.

+Technologies Used:
+- NextJs
+- TailwindCss
+- Eslint